 - Historical data for all domains going back to the year we started to monitor the country can be accessed without having to manually add any data.

-What is a good value in the Visibility index?
+What is a good Visibility index value?

 On the other hand, a value of 3 points in the Visibility index for an index of ornamental-fish, a segment with a considerably lower search volume, should be seen as good in comparison to its competitors.

-When a domain has a very low Visibility index value, 0.001 points for example, it is advisable to set up an individual keyword monitoring within the Optimizer, to gain more ranking information on the domain.
+When a domain has a very low Visibility index value – less than 0.05 points for example – it is advisable to set up individual keyword monitoring within the Optimizer, to gain more ranking information on the domain.